United States v. Valle: Trial and judgment of acquittal

 Valle faced a maximum of life in prison for the conspiracy charge, and a maximum of five years for accessing the federal National Crime Information Center database without authorization.
 Valle's wife testified against him during the trial.
-Throughout the trial, Valle claimed that the chat room communications were mere fantasy, and that he had no intention of acting on them.
-He was found guilty of all charges in March 2013.
+Throughout the trial, Valle claimed that the chat room communications were mere fantasy and that he had no intention of acting on them.
+He was found guilty of both charges in March 2013.

-Judge Paul G. Gardephe of Federal District Court overturned Valle's conviction on the conspiracy charge in June 2014, saying the evidence supported his contention that he was engaged in only "fantasy role-play."
-Valle had at this point served 21 months in prison.
-The lesser conviction regarding the database remained standing, but Valle was sentenced to time served and released.
-The government appealed the dismissal of the conspiracy charge to the Second Circuit.
+Judge Paul G. Gardephe of Federal District Court overturned Valle's conviction on the conspiracy charge in June 2014, saying the evidence supported his contention that he was engaged in only "fantasy role-play".
+The lesser conviction regarding the database remained standing.
+Valle had, at this point, served 21 months in prison.
+He was released from prison into home confinement at his mother’s house.
+In November, the judge ended Valle’s home confinement, sentencing him to time served and one year of supervised release, including mental health treatment.
+The government appealed the dismissal of the conspiracy charge to the Second Circuit, while Valle similarly appealed his conviction on the database access charge.

 Appeal to the Second Circuit

-The United States Court of Appeals for the Second Circuit ruled on December 3, 2015, regarding the two questions on appeal:
+The United States Court of Appeals for the Second Circuit ruled on December 3, 2015, upholding Valle’s acquittal on the conspiracy charge and overruling his conviction on the unauthorized access charge.
+The opinion stated:

 The Government appeals from the district court's judgment of acquittal on the conspiracy count, and Valle separately appeals from the judgment of conviction on the CFAA count.
 Because we agree that there was insufficient evidence as to the existence of a genuine agreement to kidnap and of Valle's specific intent to commit a kidnapping, we affirm the district court's judgment of acquittal on the conspiracy count.
 Because we find that the district court's construction of the CFAA violates the rule of lenity, we reverse the judgment of conviction on the CFAA count.